-1 The requirements specified in Number 41 apply to combustion installations which operate on liquid fuels as specified in Annex 5 Number 13.

-2 Fuels as specified in Annex 5 Number 13 must not be used in installations with a rated thermal input of less than 350 kW.
+- 1 The requirements specified in Number 41 apply to combustion installations which operate on liquid fuels as specified in Annex 5 Number 13. - 2 Fuels as specified in Annex 5 Number 13 may only be used in installations with a rated thermal input of less than 350 kW if: - a. they meet the quality requirements of an official standard; - it is proven on the basis of an officially supervised measurement programme that the relevant requirements have been met for combustion in planned type of installation.